Camouflaged Image Synthesis Is All You Need to Boost Camouflaged Detection: Experiments

 \subsection{Qualitative Results}

-We conducted a qualitative evaluation of our SCODE model and present the results in Fig.~\ref{fig:qulares}.
-As there is no existing baseline for camouflage data synthesis, we did not compare our method with other models in this experiment.
-The qualitative results demonstrate that our SCODE model can generate a reasonable background image and effectively camouflage the input objects.

-To further evaluate the performance of our approach, we compared our qualitative results with those of two previous GAN models, namely CycleGAN~\cite{CycleGAN2017} and pix2pixHD~\cite{wang2018pix2pixHD}.
-The results of the comparison are shown in Fig.~\ref{fig:qual_compare}.
-Our model is the only one that can generate high-resolution camouflaged images.
-This experiment validates the effectiveness of our approach in synthesizing high-quality data for camouflaged object detection.
+We present a variety of qualitative results generated by the SCODE model in the supplementary materials.
+To further assess our approach's performance, we compared our qualitative results with those of two previous GAN models, namely CycleGAN~\cite{CycleGAN2017} and pix2pixHD~\cite{wang2018pix2pixHD}.
+The comparison results, shown in Figure~\ref{fig:qual_compare}, affirm that our model excels in generating high-resolution camouflaged images.
+This experiment serves as compelling evidence of our approach's proficiency in synthesizing high-quality data for camouflaged object detection.